Jeremy enjoys gaming when not helping manage the college he graduated from.

 Stein's Gate will especially appeal to anyone interested in science and physics.
 The game goes to great lengths to explain how its mechanics work, discussing many real-life theories of time travel.
 I felt like, in addition to experiencing a gripping tale, I walked away from the novel having learned quite a bit about physics, chemistry, and the possibility of time travel.

 Hopefully I've convinced you to give some of these stellar novels a try!
-Visual novels haven't yet caught on in America, and many consumers still don't understand what they are (many non-gamers think the term refers to virtual reality games like Pokemon Go), but American interest is gradually growing for these interactive stories.
+Visual novels haven't fully caught on in America, and many consumers still don't understand what they are, but American interest is gradually growing for these interactive stories.
 Note that several of today's entries, like 999 and Dangonronpa, have multiple sequels to continue your adventures if you like the original.

 © 2016 Jeremy Gill